nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list students.
 2. Tuteez shows a list of students <u>(UC2)</u>.
-3. User types keyword followed by delete index or name.
+3. User requests to delete student using index or name.
 4. Tuteez deletes the person.
 5. Use case ends.